Ōnyūdō

 An ōnyūdō depicted in "Tengu-tsū" by Sukeyo Hirase.
 It was not a yōkai, but rather an artificial one created through magic using a magic lantern.

 Ōnyūdō is a type of yōkai, or supernatural creature, found in Japanese folklore.

 Summary

 The name Ōnyūdō means "big monk."
-However, depending on the region, legends vary: in some accounts, their appearance is described as a vague shadow or a giant than a monk.
+However, depending on the region, legends vary: in some accounts, their appearance is described as a vague shadow or giant than a monk.
 Those depicted as resembling a monk (bōzu) are also referred to as Ōbōzu.
 Their reported size ranges from about 2 meters in height to giants as large as mountains.

 Many legends portray Ōnyūdō as menacing figures, with stories claiming that those who see one may fall ill.
 In some tales, they are said to be foxes (kitsune) or tanuki in disguise, or even stone pagodas that have transformed into living beings.
 However, in many cases, their true identity remains unknown.